NorthDacota/technicalInterviewTasks/PythonTestScript2/Readme.md

 P.S.
 By the way!
 You can use pssh tool instead of the script ( https://linux.die.net/man/1/pssh ) "pssh is a program for executing ssh in parallel on a number of hosts.
 It provides features such as sending input to all of the processes, passing a password to ssh, saving output to files, and timing out."

-**Task**:
- Run user-selected command on many servers (user-provided as param) with ssh in parallel, collect output from all nodes.
-The script should print collected output from all nodes on stdout, without using temp files.